Customizing Output

 Sections

-Each of these places has two sections - primary and expanded.
-The expanded section opens below the primary section and has to be triggered via an Action.
+Each of these places has two sections: primary and expanded.
+The expanded section opens below the primary section and must be triggered via an Action.
 The expanded section should be thought of as a way to peek into information in the primary section.

 If you output to the same place and section multiple times, Zipper will replace the content but allow the user to navigate back through the stack.